kop123meter/zeli-Lab2_Setup_guide/README.md

 Second, Export Homebrew to environment path:

 (1)cd ~(open ~directory)
-(2)If we don’t have .zshrc document, we need to creat in ~~directory by touch .zshrc (3)open or vim .zshrc to edit the file
+(2)If we don’t have .zshrc document, we need to creat in (3)open or vim .zshrc to edit the file
 (4)add two exports to the file
      export PATH=/opt/homebrew/bin:$PATH